Skip to main content

 This guide explores SuperOps' scheduling features, designed to help you manage resource allocation and technician availability effectively.

-To integrate your Outlook account with SuperOps, follow these steps:
+To integrate your calendar account (Outlook or Google) with SuperOps,

-2. Authenticate your Microsoft account to link it with SuperOps.
+2. Authenticate your Microsoft or Google account to link it with SuperOps and grant necessary permissions for successful integration.

 4. Choose the calendars you want to display in SuperOps.
-Only calendars that you have edit access to in Outlook will be displayed here.
+Only calendars that you have edit access to in Outlook or Google Calendar will be displayed here.

 📝Note: Changing the calendar view will replace old synced data with new data.

-5. You can now view all your Outlook calendar events within SuperOps itself.
+5. You can now view all your calendar events within SuperOps.

-📝 Note: After integrating SuperOps with Outlook, it will sync events for the upcoming month only.
+📝 Note: After integrating SuperOps with your calendar, it will sync events for the upcoming month only.
 Any existing events before integration for the following months will be synced by the end of the preceding month.
-However, any new event created in Outlook after integration, regardless of the event date, will be synced immediately.
+However, any new event created after the integration, regardless of the event date, will be synced immediately.

-6. Creating and modifying events directly in SuperOps automatically updates your Outlook Calendar
+6. Creating and modifying events directly in SuperOps automatically updates your Outlook or Google Calendar.

 📝Note: Events can only be modified via SuperOps if they were initially created within SuperOps.
-If an event was created in Outlook, it cannot be edited from within SuperOps.
+If an event was created in Outlook or Google Calendar, it cannot be edited from within SuperOps.

 Creating events from the calendar: